pyokosmeme/FGtoAshes/TIE/TIEvβ_1.md

 the task, now, is to flesh out this program. to do the experiments, to derive the theorems, to build the full, predictive science of semiotic physics that was only hinted at in the original LessWrong post. the Ising engine is running. it's up to us to figure out how to steer it.

----

-## figures

-**Figure 1 — ising snapshots & probe jump (concept schematic).** *Left:* lattice states sampled above \(T_c\) (disordered), near \(T_c\) (critical clusters), and below \(T_c\) (ordered domains). *Right:* a single LLM training run with cosine-decay learning rate showing training loss, test loss, and a linear-probe accuracy for a target skill (e.g., bracket matching).
-The probe curve exhibits a sharp jump at a critical token/step budget, marking a phase transition; annotate the step as \(t^\*\).

----

 ## references

 - Neural Thermodynamic Laws for Large Language Model Training — **arXiv:2505.10559**. https://arxiv.org/abs/2505.10559
 - Physics of Skill Learning — **arXiv:2501.12391**. https://arxiv.org/abs/2501.12391
 - The Platonic Representation Hypothesis — **arXiv:2405.07987**. https://arxiv.org/abs/2405.07987
 - Semiotic Physics (LessWrong seminar sequence). https://www.lesswrong.com/posts/TTn6vTcZ3szBctvgb/simulators-seminar-sequence-2-semiotic-physics-revamped
-- McKenzie Wark, *A Hacker Manifesto* (vectoralist class). https://www.versobooks.com/products/374-a-hacker-manifesto
+- McKenzie Wark, *A Hacker Manifesto* (vectoralist class). https://www.hup.harvard.edu/books/9780674015432